Macazusa/ICT171-Cloud-Server-Project/README.md

 The tab navigation feature was tested by clicking each navigation tab and confirming that the correct content section was displayed.

-## DNS and SSL/TLS

-At the time of submission, the website was accessible through the EC2 public IP address.
-A custom DNS entry and full HTTPS configuration were not completed before submission.

-Port 443 was opened in the AWS security group for future HTTPS configuration.
-In a future improvement, a custom domain could be connected using a DNS A record pointing to the EC2 public IP address, and HTTPS could be configured using Let's Encrypt Certbot.
+HTTPS was tested by confirming that the website loaded using `https://` without a browser certificate warning.

 ## Use of External Assistance and AI Tools

 This project used AI assistance to help structure the HTML, CSS, JavaScript and documentation.
 The code was adapted for my ICT171 personal portfolio website and tested on my own Amazon EC2 server.

 The server deployment was completed by me.
-I launched the EC2 instance, connected using SSH, installed Apache, uploaded the website file, copied it into `/var/www/html/index.html`, restarted Apache, and tested the website using the public IP address.
+I launched the EC2 instance, connected using SSH, installed Apache, uploaded the website file, copied it into `/var/www/html/index.html`, restarted Apache, configured an Elastic IP address, connected the domain using Cloudflare DNS, configured HTTPS using Certbot, and tested the website using the custom domain name.

 The JavaScript features used in this project are: